zendesk/setup-check-codeowners/Usage.md

 ## Running the checks

 Runs various checks against `CODEOWNERS`.
 If everything's fine, then it exits successfully and silently.

-If there are errors, then each error is shown on standard output, and the exit status is 2.
-If there are warnings, then each warning is shown on standard output.
-The exit status for warnings is 2 if there were also errors, 1 if there were no errors but `--strict` is used, otherwise 0.
+If `--strict` was used, then any warnings get upgraded to errors.
+Any errors or warnings are shown on standard output.
 If there were any warnings or errors, then a link to this document is shown.
+The exit status is 2 if there were any errors, or 0 otherwise.

 You can also get the output as json with `--json`.